 With local produce and seafood delivered fresh from the dock, the city is a major attraction for some of the USA’s most talented chefs.
 Everything from food truck snacks to gourmet cuisine is available in San Diego.

-On the other hand, a trip to North County leads to one of the finest grape-growing regions in the western USA.
-Crossing through mountain valleys, expats with a taste for the finer things in life will find themselves among hillside vineyards and family wineries which offer regular tours and tastings.
+Wine lovers will be pleased to know that a trip to North County leads to one of the finest grape-growing regions in the western USA.
+Crossing through mountain valleys, expats with a taste for the finer things in life are sure to enjoy exploring hillside vineyards and visiting family wineries which offer regular tours and tastings.

 Outdoor activities in San Diego

-Balboa Park spans 1,200 acres and includes a Japanese Friendship garden and a pepper tree grove, which provides shade for one of the best family picnic spots in the city.
-The San Diego Botanical Garden is another favoured green space, offering miles of garden trails, countless numbers of plant and bird species as well as events such as concerts and galas.
+Balboa Park spans 1,200 acres and offers virtually endless outdoor activities.
+Highlights include the Japanese Friendship Garden as well as Pepper Tree Park and Playground, which provides shade for one of the best family picnic spots in the city.
+The San Diego Botanical Garden is another favoured green space in the city, offering miles of garden trails, countless numbers of plant and bird species as well as events such as concerts, exhibits and festivals.

 Expats with a yearning for the great outdoors will enjoy places such as the Torrey Pines State Natural Reserve which offers hiking trails against a backdrop of pine forests, sandstone canyons and Pacific Ocean views.

 With 86 million customer relationships in over 200 countries, Cigna Global has unrivalled experience in dealing with varied and unique medical situations and delivering high standards of service wherever you live in the world.